SmartMeshFoundation/Photon/docs/SmartRaiden_Monitoring_Service.md

 ## Objective

 Once payment channels are closed, settlement window pops up.
-During this period, any participant of non channel-closing requires to invoke updateTransfer, to update states of transaction, and withdraw, to release locks on transactions, or those participants will not get tokens sent from their counterparts.
+During this period, any participant of non channel-closing requires to invoke updateTransfer, to update states of transaction, and withdraw, to release locks on transactions, or those participants will not get all the tokens sent from their counterparts.
 Nodes, especially mobile nodes, hardly keep connected to the network all the time, whereby there is required any trusted third-party node to facilitate the process of settlement on behalf of offline nodes.

 Please note that  for all third-party nodes in this article, we name them as **SmartRaiden Monitoring node**, short as **SM node**.
 For all nodes that delegate or entrust their work to SM nodes, we call them **delegator**.